Health and Medical

 School Nurse School Nurse Information

-The school nurse can offer support, advice and guidance regarding your child’s physical and emotional health.
-If required the school nurse can make referrals to other agencies such as the community paediatrician, audiology, orthoptist, speech therapist and voluntary agencies.
+The school nurse can offer support, advice and guidance regarding your child’s physical and emotional health, e.g. toilet training, sleep routines and healthy eating.
+If required the school nurse can make referrals to other agencies such as the community pædiatrician, audiology, orthoptist, speech therapist and voluntary agencies.
+The School Nurse can meet at school to discuss children’s health needs.

 Within the first couple of weeks of your child starting school a health reception pack will be issued containing useful leaflets and information.
 This will also contain a health questionnaire which needs to be completed and returned in the envelope provided to the school nurse.
-Once signed this provides consent for the school nurse to continue with development checks such as a height and weight and vision check.
+Once signed this provides consent for the school nurse to continue with development checks such as a height and weight and vision checks.
 You will be informed of all recordings and the nurse will contact you if there are any concerns.
-The school nurse liaises closely with the reception teacher during your child’s first year.
-(Transfer in from outer areas will also receive a questionnaire and routine screening will be completed when consent received.)

 Please do not send children to school if they are obviously unwell.
 Sick pupils do not benefit from being at school and put others at risk of infection.
 Please use the following guidelines and put your child’s health first.